-The Home Office’s biometrics strategy will be released in June, four and a half years after it was due to be published, MPs were told this morning.
+The Home Office’s biometrics strategy will be published in June, four and a half years after it was promised, MPs were told this morning.

 “I can only apologise that you do not have the biometrics strategy,” she said.
 “I hope to be able to bring it to you in June.”